AI Impact on UX Design

 User Research and Testing

-Observing how users interact with products — facial expressions, hesitation, body language — provides qualitative insights AI cannot replicate.
+Observing how users interact with products — their facial expressions, hesitations, body language, and verbal commentary — provides qualitative insights that AI cannot replicate.
 Usability testing requires interpreting emotional context, not just behaviour patterns.
-Cultural nuances also play a significant role: different demographics respond uniquely to visual elements and workflows in ways that raw data does not capture.
+A user who successfully completes a task while visibly frustrated is a different signal from a user who completes the same task confidently — but both look identical to a behavioural analytics tool.

 UX Strategy and Innovation